druskflow/intuitive/README.md

 >> coverage report    //gives an overview
 >> coverage run --omit='*/venv/*' manage.py test // gives a more structuresd report without the venv files
 >> coverage html  //creates a new htmlcov folder

+Django provides test cases with the python standard library We'll create a seperate data for our tests
+The fields addedmust match our models